-Sharon Berg holds a position at the US Department of State in the Diplomatic Security Division in Washington, D.C.
+Sharon Berg works for the US Department of State, Washington, D.C.
 Her PhD dissertation is “Magic in the North: Magical Realism in Contemporary Fiction" (2005; directed by Dr. Jan Sjåvik).

 Claudia Berguson is Associate Professor of Norwegian at Pacific Lutheran University in Tacoma.
 Her PhD dissertation is "Challenging Authority: Saga, Gossip, Ballad, and Legend as Narrative Voices in Sigrid Undset's Kristin Lavransdatter" (2003; directed by Dr. Jan Sjåvik).

 Tara Felicity Chace is a professional translator of Scandinavian languages with a translation agency in Seattle.
 Her PhD dissertation is "In Case of Emergency, Break Glass: Ontological Metamorphoses in Norwegian and Finnish Fiction" (2003; directed by Dr. Jan Sjåvik).

 Adriana Margareta Dancus is Associate Professor of Nordic and Media Studies at the University of Agder, Norway.
 Her PhD dissertation is "Screening the Norwegian Heart: The Cultural Politics and Aesthetics of the Emotions in Norwegian Cinema 2000-2008" (2009; directed by Dr. Andrew Nestingen).